 Are there any prerequisites to the Waterfront lifeguarding class?

 Yes.
-The student must already have a Red Cross Lifeguarding certificate.
+The student must already have a New York State Department of Health Lifeguarding certificate.

 What will I learn and get certified in when I take the Waterfront lifeguarding class?